 Before soaking in this text, I hadn’t related terror with these two words.
 But it really makes sense.
 God is that holy.
 He is that righteous.
 He is that terrifying.

 And yet, God is gentle.

 It wouldn’t be hermeneutically sound to assert that God is only terrifying.
-Yes, his holiness could kill us if it weren’t veiled.
-Yet, God is gentle, and humble, and soft too.
+Yes, his holiness could kill us if it wasn’t veiled.
+Yet, God is gentle, and humble, and soft as well.